Averting government shutdown, Congress approves temporary funding through the holidays

 In the meantime, the bill removes the threat of a government shutdown days before funding would have expired.

-"This Friday night there will be no government shutdown," Senate Majority Leader Chuck Schumer said in a floor speech ahead of the final vote.
+"This year, there will be no government shutdown," Senate Majority Leader Chuck Schumer said at a news conference after the bill's passage.

 The spending package keeps government funding at current levels for roughly two more months while a long-term package is negotiated.
 It splits the deadlines for passing full-year appropriations bills into two dates: Jan.
 19 for some federal agencies and Feb.
 2 for others, creating two deadlines where there will be a risk of a partial government shutdown.